sanyamjain007/GamingPlatform/README.md

 # GamingPlatform
-/*
-	Author		  :	Sanyam Jain
-	Date		    :	2018-06-07
-	Project		  :	Gaming Platform
+- Project : Gaming Platform
-	Description	:	This project is a Gaming Platform.
+- Description :	This project is a Gaming Platform.
 It can be scaled up to support multiple games, create multiple user, save and resume game.
-*/

 - On executing the gaming platform code, the instructions to proceed are given.
 - Just install the game using steps below.
 - Source code resides in directory: GamingPlatform/src/rpggame